 The above response was categorized as including input-output as a contributing idea as well.

-A response was coded as dominated by the 'relations between variables' idea when it emphasized functions as the relations between variables and dependency.
+A response was coded as dominated by the 'relations between variables' idea when it mentioned the relational aspect of functions and also dependency of variables.
 Here are some examples of the kinds of responses that were coded as 'relations' as the dominant idea:

 Function represents the relations between the dependent variable and the independent variable (Israeli year 9 student).

 The following example was coded as including 'covariation' as a contributing idea to relations between variables.
-The response focuses on the manner in which the variables change together:
+The response focuses on the manner in which the variables might change together:

 Functions are relations between variables and when there is a change in one variable, there is a change in the other variable, respectively… it can be either relations between variables from everyday life (like a function which matches students to their teacher) or trigonometric relations such as between numbers and their sinus, etc… however 'students - name of teacher' relation does not talk about how one variable changes in relation to another variable.
 (Israeli year 12 student).

-The following example was coded as including 'input-output' as a contributing idea to relations between variables:
+Note that this limits the meaning of 'function' to a covariational model, whereas the following example was coded as including 'input-output' as a contributing idea to relations between variables, and would include the student-teacher mapping excluded by the previous statement:

 Function is all about relations between variables.
 I see relations between x and y in functions when I put some input and it returns an output, and when I put a different number it will return me a different number as well, according to a certain regulation (Israeli year 9 student).